zishangit01/IPL-Performance-Dashboard/README.md

 📊 IPL Performance Dashboard (2008–2017)

-An interactive Power BI analytics dashboard built using 10 years of IPL historical data, covering team trends, player insights, and match-level performance.
+An interactive Power BI analytics dashboard built using 10 years of IPL historical data, covering team performance, player insights, stadium analysis, and match-level trends.

 ⭐ Project Overview

-This project delivers a complete analytical view of IPL performance using ball-by-ball and match-level datasets.
+This project provides a complete analytical view of IPL performance using ball-by-ball and match-level datasets.

-The dashboard answers key business questions such as:
+The dashboard answers key questions such as:

 🔍 Business Questions Solved

-Which season recorded the highest total runs and matches?
+Which season recorded the highest total runs and most matches?

 Who are the top batsmen and top bowlers across IPL seasons?

-Does winning the toss increase the probability of winning the match?
+Does winning the toss increase the chance of winning the match?

 Which stadium has hosted the most matches?

-What are the batting/fielding toss decisions trends?
+What are the trends in toss decisions (bat/field)?

 How do teams perform year-over-year?

 This dashboard is designed for:

-👉 Sports analysts, cricket strategists, data analysts, BI developers, and students.
+👉 Sports analysts, cricket strategists, data analysts, BI developers & students.

 🏗 Dashboard Pages
 1️⃣ Season Trends